1-Platform/one-platform/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Does the change have appropriate unit tests?
 - [ ] Did tests pass?
 - [ ] Did you update or add any necessary documentation (README.md, WHY.md, etc.)?
-- [ ] Was this feature demo'd and the design review approved?
+- [ ] Was this feature demoed and the design review approved?